mebyn/auto-driving-car-simulation/README.md

 1. Kotlin 2.0
 2. JDK 21

+## Technical

 ## Assumptions

+### Console
+- No specified expected behaviour if invalid input is provided.
+Console will continuously parse for input if invalid value is provided.

 ### Field

-1. No limit constraint was specified for the field size, thus max limit of `Long` data type is used.
+- No limit constraint was specified for the field size, thus max limit of `Long` data type is used.
-2. No error handling was specified for **negative** field size.
-Console will continuously parse for input if invalid value is provided.
+- No error handling was specified for **negative** field size.
+Prevent creation of field if negative value is provided.

 ### Simulation